jefflunt/llm-style/README.md

 an attempt to document my coding style as a series of rules that can be easily consumed by an llm.

-this repo is a series of markdown files, combined with the `tiny_pair` gem, which together can hopefully produce code in my preferred style (or your preferred style) quickly. one of the challenges with LLM-generated code is that it's not necessarily in the style you might prefer, and while being overly picky about style is not a good thing, I believe there's an important difference between a generic style and a tailored style.
+I then feed these rules into an llm, along with a code generation command, and what should happen is that I get quickly produced code in my own style.

-the style preferences are organized into sub-folders.
+the style preferences are organized into a file tree that will programmatically compose an llm prompt:

 ```plaintext
 + ruby